The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 The moral is that every degree zero morphism between color-alternating Bott-Samelson bimodules comes from the Temperley-Lieb category, and in particular so does every idempotent.
-Therefore, the Jones-Wenzl projectors yield idempotents inside $\DC$, whose images are indecomposable.
+Therefore, the Jones-Wenzl projectors (when they exist) yield idempotents inside $\DC$, whose images are indecomposable.
 These images will be the Soergel bimodules $B_w$.

 Proposition \ref{introTLprop} is awkwardly stated, using a pair of non-monoidal functors.
 This is only because we have avoided describing in this introduction the 2-categories which underlie both sides of the story.
-In truth, we define a 2-functor $\FG$ from a two-colored version of the Temperley-Lieb category to the 2-category of Singular Soergel bimodules, which is fully faithful onto degree zero 2-morphisms.
+In truth, we define a 2-functor $\FG$ from a two-colored version of the Temperley-Lieb category to the 2-category of Singular Soergel bimodules (or its diagrammatic version $\DG$), which is fully faithful onto degree zero 2-morphisms.

 The 2-functor $\FG$ is a (quantum) algebraic version of the geometric Satake equivalence.
 We mean that certain Singular Soergel bimodules for the infinite dihedral group correspond to a ($q$-analog of a) 2-category of equivariant perverse sheaves on loop group of $SL_2$ (or more precisely, on the Kac-Moody group for affine $SL_2$).
 Setting $q = 1$ or equivalently $\d = 2$, we recover the geometric Satake equivalence.
 We will not discuss this quantum algebraic Satake equivalence any further in this paper; see \cite{EQAGS} for more details, and for generalizations in type $A$.
 However, we do study the 2-functor $\FG$ in detail.